Kaspiu/TradeX/README.md

 ## TradeX

-TradeX is a website that makes it simple to track your trading activity to stay organized in your trading journey.
+TradeX is an app that makes it simple to track your trading activity to stay organized in your trading journey.

 ## Authors